spoonieau/Arsenic/README.md

 # Smart HVAC Probe

-A ESP32-C3 based probe deisgned for the the automatic calculation of r1234yf, r134, HC-30 and R744 refrigerant pressures from current atmospheric temperature.
+A ESP32-C3 based probe designed for the the automatic matching of r1234yf, r134, HC-30 and R744 refrigerant pressures from current atmospheric temperature.

 ## Features
 This Probe is deisgned for the the automatic matching of r1234yf, r134, HC-30 and R744 refrigerant pressures from current atmospheric temperature.